hyperfield/pyappexec/README.md

 # PyAppExec

-PyAppExec is a small, cross-platform bootstrapper that prepares a Python application for end users.
-It locates (or installs) a suitable Python interpreter, provisions an isolated virtual environment, downloads any third-party tooling you bundle, installs Python dependencies, and finally launches your target script — all driven by a simple INI specification.
+PyAppExec is a cross-platform bootstrapper that prepares a Python application for end users.
+It locates (or installs) a suitable Python interpreter, provisions an isolated virtual environment, downloads any third-party tooling you bundle, installs Python dependencies, and finally launches your target script - all driven by a simple `.ini` file specification.

 - [Overview](#overview)
 - [Key Features](#key-features)